Edmonton Oilers Send Jesse Puljujarvi and Kailer Yamamoto to AHL

 While it was hoped both forwards would take a major step forward this season and neither has yet to do so, the sky is certainly not falling in Edmonton as far as Puljujarvi and Yamamoto are concerned.
 This is an opportunity for both players to earn more ice time, gain confidence and return to the NHL stronger, more experienced players.

 What Edmonton plans to do with the now two open roster spots is unknown.
 The team could call up AHL vets like Brad Malone or offensively-gifted forward Tyler Benson.
 Perhaps Cooper Marody gets another look in the NHL after a couple games earlier this season.
 The other option is that Edmonton looks outside the organization where they’ve been rumored to have some interest in veteran forwards on professional tryouts.
-They earlier looked at Scottie Upshall, who got cut from his PTP due to injuries or have been connected to names like Jason Chimera.
+They earlier looked at Scottie Upshall, who got cut from his PTO due to injuries or have been connected to names like Jason Chimera.